 Your inventory management system needs to be smooth just like you wake up in the morning, brush your teeth, make breakfast, and rush to the office.
 If there isn’t a streamlined process as to how your inventory is going to be handled, you’re calling for a big problem.

 This is an optional step!
 You could do this yourself (it’s not too difficult) but hiring a professional photographer is an added incentive to make your products speak to the customers.

 If you do business offline, having photoshoots is not necessary as customers can touch the things they like but online they see and make a purchase.

 Keep multiple payment options in front of the customer.
 That way your customer won’t cancel the order because of limited payment options.
-Payment options like Google pay, direct bank account, PayPal and some local payments options are a must.
+Payment options like Google Pay, direct bank account, PayPal, and some local payment options are a must.

 Once you handle the payment end, start finding shipping partners and find out your average shipping costs.
 Type courier services in ‘your country’ to find out the best shipping partners for your business.